wallarm/product-documentation/include/waf/installation/common-steps-to-enable-traffic-analysis.md

         }
         ```

         The monitoring mode is the recommended one for the first deployment and solution testing.
-Wallarm provides safe blocking and blocking modes as well, [read more][wallarm-mode].
+Wallarm provides safe blocking and blocking modes as well, [read more][waf-mode-instr].
 === "Out-of-Band"
     1. For the Wallarm node to accept mirrored traffic, set the following configuration: